wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/linode/expedited-temporal-joomla.md

 Shutdown any webservers that you have running from tutorial 2 and you are then ready to perform a temporal build, as shown below:

-If your template is configured correctly you can now run the build process selecting the appropriate template and cloudhost (vultr and template 3 in other words).
+If your template is configured correctly you can now run the build process selecting the appropriate template and cloudhost (linode and template 3 in other words).
 On your build machine, do as follows:

 >     cd ${BUILD_HOME}
 >     ./ExpeditedAgileDeploymentToolkit.sh